Posted by Nicole Frain in Health / Nutrition

 Let’s consider what ‘clean treats’ means.
-Clean food, refers to consuming foods which are grown free of chemicals, pesticides and in the most natural way, which includes raised naturally when it comes to meat.
+Clean food, refers to consuming foods that are grown free of chemicals, pesticides and in the most natural way, which includes being raised naturally when it comes to meat.

 The general goal of eating clean is that you should feel energized, have less digestive issues from chemicals and processed food, have better sleep quality, faster muscular recovery, reduced sugar cravings, reduced sugar crashes, improved focus and clarity, reduced headaches, clearer skin and less bloating.

-A ‘clean treat’ does not actually mean low or zero calorie, in fact, many clean treats are often quite calorie dense due to their inclusion of nuts and oils.
-It is what nutrients you get out of these products that makes them good for you in comparison to regular treats.
+A ‘clean treat’ does not actually mean low or zero-calorie, in fact, many clean treats are often quite a calorie dense due to their inclusion of nuts and oils.
+It is what nutrients you get out of these products that make them good for you in comparison to regular treats.

 A chocolate bar is generally filled with rapid absorbing sugars which spikes your blood glucose levels in response to sugar, provide little to no vitamins and minerals to help your body function, leave you with a sugar crash and can have high levels of nasty fats which we simply shouldn’t be consuming.

 While some of the major ingredients in a clean treat include; protein for muscle growth and recovery, healthy fats from nuts and coconut oil that help maintain fullness, low GI carbohydrates like oats to provide energy over a sustained period of time and naturally occurring sugars for sweetness like honey and rice malt.